 - Chinese Evergreen

-f you suspect your pet has ingested a toxic substance, contact your local veterinarian immediately or call the ASPCA’s 24-hour emergency poison hotline at 1-888-426-4435.
+If you suspect your pet has ingested a toxic substance, contact your local veterinarian immediately or call the ASPCA’s 24-hour emergency poison hotline at 1-888-426-4435.

-Chewing: Bones/Raw Hides – I recommend steering clear of raw hide bones, they are known for causing many digestive issues, even death in dogs.
+Bones/Raw Hides – I recommend steering clear of raw hide bones, they are known for causing many digestive issues, even death in dogs.
 I recommend shin bones or bones marketed for dogs from cattle or pigs like knuckles, center bones, etc. Another good option is Antlers.
-All of these can be purchased at places like Fleet Farm, PetSmart, Chewy.com, etc. Nyla bones are safe as well.
+All of these can be purchased at places like Fleet Farm, PetSmart, Chewy.com, etc.

-Socializing Your Puppy: Avoid public places like dog parks, pet stores, parks, etc. until your puppy is completely vaccinated for distemper and parvo along with having their rabies vaccination as they can easily pick things up from those places and you just never know if people have properly vaccinated their pets.
+Avoid public places like dog parks, pet stores, parks, etc. until your puppy is completely vaccinated for distemper and parvo along with having their rabies vaccination as they can easily pick things up from those places and you just never know if people have properly vaccinated their pets.

 - 1st shot completed @ 6 weeks old (completed while in LLL’s care)

-- 2nd shot is due 3-4 weeks after 1st dose at 9-10 weeks old
+- 2nd shot is due 3-4 weeks after 1st dose (roughly at 9-12 weeks old)

 - 3rd shot is due at 12-14 weeks old (this timeline will depend on when 2nd shot is administered